yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 2. The [ImageNet](https://image-net.org/download.php) dataset, one of the largest efforts in this space, required over ```25,000``` workers to annotate ```14 million``` images for ```22,000``` object categories. ```CLIP``` learns from text–image pairs that are already publicly available on the internet.
 CLIP was trained on a vast (and ```unknown```) dataset of random internet material.
 CLIP creates an encoding of its classes and is pre-trained on over ```400 million``` **text** to **image** pairs.
 This allows it to leverage transformer models' ability to extract semantic meaning from text to make image classifications out of the box without being fine-tuned on custom data.

 ## Methods

+2. The DCGAN differ from a basic gan as follows:

+- Use convolutions without any pooling layers
+- Use batchnorm in both the generator and the discriminator
+- Don't use fully connected hidden layers
+- Use ReLU activation in the generator for all layers except for the output, which uses a Tanh activation.
+- Use LeakyReLU activation in the discriminator for all layers except for the output, which does not use an activation

 ## Plan of Action